BarryHoward/armchair-football/2019/Weekly-Updates/Week2.md

 > Also, it will help him significantly if Baker Mayfield is as good as Mike thinks he is.

-Narrator:  He isn't.
+Ron Howard Voice:  He isn't.
 After fleecing Jen for Tyler Boyd, Ben was the latest person to grow tired of AB's shenanigans, as he shipped him off to Barry for a much more stable receiver.
 Ben's real issue, however, might be that Cleveland is starting to play like the Browns, which is having an effect on cocksure Baker Mayfield.
 Unfortunately, a little ice cream is his only option unless Andy Dalton regains that Ginger magic.
-This combined with him STILL starting Lesean McCoy at RB2 means that Ben may need to make some course corrections in the coming weeks, though his competition is pretty week for the next two weeks.
+This combined with him STILL starting Lesean McCoy at RB2 means that Ben may need to make some course corrections in the coming weeks, though his competition is pretty soft for the his next two games.

 ### 8 - noLuck